-The Village of Lions Bay is concerned to ensure the health and safety of all residents and staff, and to that effect, please note the following information:
+The Village of Lions Bay is committed to ensuring the health and safety of all residents and staff, and to that effect, please note the following information:

-The Village Office has re-opened to the public as of June 29th.
+The Village Office is open to the public.
 Office hours are Monday to Friday from 10 a.m. to 4 p.m. (closed on Wednesdays).

 In order to help keep everyone safe, here are a few rules to help us help you!

 - Please do not come to the Office if you have any symptoms of COVID-19 or may have been exposed to someone who does.

 - One person at a time will be allowed in the Office.
 An audio-visual intercom doorbell has been installed outside the Office so please ring prior to entry to ensure the reception area is clear.

 - Signage and sidewalk markings will indicate where you can wait and procedures for entering and exiting the office; we are practicing Physical Distancing.

 - A plexiglass barrier has been installed at the front counter.
 Hand sanitizer will be available both outside and inside the office.

 - To limit the flow of people, please consider calling or emailing the Office for assistance, or check the website for information and payment methods.

 Thank you for your patience, as we navigate through these COVID times!